Most women are familiar with breakouts around their period. But why does this happen and how can these monthly breakouts can be prevented?

 Acne, the menstrual cycle and the hormonal system

-Almost all internal root causes of breakouts can be traced back to a hormonal imbalance.
+Almost all internal root causes of acne can be traced back to a hormonal imbalance.

-It’s for this reason that blemishes and the menstrual cycle have such a tight relationship – as when a woman’s hormonal system shifts and changes throughout the month, any hormonal imbalance can manifest as problematic skin.
+It’s for this reason that acne and the menstrual cycle have such a tight relationship – as when a woman’s hormonal system shifts and changes throughout the month, any hormonal imbalance can manifest as acne.

-Even though it’s more typical for a woman to experience blemishes in the days leading up to her period, some women experience their breakouts after day one of bleeding.
+Even though it’s more typical for a woman to experience acne in the days leading up to her period, some women experience their breakouts after day one of bleeding.

 Let’s examine what’s happening in the body in each of these scenarios, and what can be done to rebalance the body and clear chronic breakouts.